-- a) The Executive Committee shall conduct the business of the Society and oversee its operations. - b) The Executive Committee shall meet at such times and places as they themselves determine, or in the absence of such determination, as designated by the President.
+- 1. The Executive Committee shall conduct the business of the Society and oversee its operations. - 2.
+The Executive Committee shall meet at such times and places as they themselves determine, or in the absence of such determination, as designated by the President.
 At least one designated meeting in each calendar year shall be held at the call of the President or on written request of a majority of the Executive Committee.
 Members of the Executive Committee shall be notified, either in person or in writing, of the meeting at least three (3) weeks prior to each meeting.
-A majority of the members of the Executive Committee shall constitute a quorum.
-Decisions of the Executive Committee shall be by majority vote unless otherwise stated in the Bylaws.
+A majority of the Executive Committee shall be by majority vote unless otherwise stated in the Bylaws.